 The preferred venue for presentation of new data is an ACGIH sponsored symposium or workshop that provides a platform for public discussion and scientific interpretation.
 ACGIH accepts suggestions on symposium topics, including suggestions about sponsors, speakers and format.
 Suggestions should be sent, in writing, to the ACGIH Science and Education Group at science@acgih.org.
-See Appendix G: Symposia and Workshops for more information.

 The BEI Committee communicates with its stakeholders by publishing its decisions as Documentation, following a clearly delineated process.
 Authorship of Documentation is a confidential matter.
 Such authorship may not be discussed with any person external to the Committee.
 Methods for seeking information from external parties while ensuring anonymity should be discussed with the Committee Chair and performed through the ACGIH Science and Education Group.
 Information, materials, Documentation prior to publication on the NIC, etc. may not be shared with anyone external to the Committee.
 Documentation prior to publication on the NIC can be shared with other ACGIH Committees once approved by the Chair.
-The BEI Committee is under no obligation to inform any particular group about its activities or decisions.
+The BEI Committee is under no obligation to inform any group about its activities or decisions.